-This year, World Wellbeing Week has been extended, covering 10 days between the 21st and 30th June.
-To mark the occasion, organisations are encouraged to highlight their wellbeing strategies and activities, so here at Peabody we thought that we would share how our homes cater for the welfare of our buyers.
+This year, World Wellbeing Week has been extended, covering 10 days between the 21st and 30th of June.
+To mark the occasion, organisations are encouraged to highlight their wellbeing strategies and activities, so here at Peabody, we thought that we would share how our homes cater to the welfare of our buyers.

 Why Does Wellbeing Matter?

-Failing to make time for our wellbeing can have serious impacts for our physical and mental health.
+Failing to make time for our wellbeing can have serious impacts on our physical and mental health.
 These include: